cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd/dxd-workflow.md

 ## Overview

+{% hint style="warning" %}
+CinchyDXD 2.0 is still in development.
+Documentation might not reflect the actual behavior or process of the utility.
+{% endhint %}

 The CinchyDXD 2.0 workflow depends on four system tables within Cinchy:

 1. [**Data Experience Definitions Table**](/guides-for-using-cinchy/builder-guides/cinchydxd/References/data-experience-definitions.md): This is where you define the data experience.
 This includes tables, queries, views, formatting rules, and user defined functions (UDFs).